sergeylukin/chapp/README.md

 The `--build` flag makes sure docker images are re-built and are up-to-date (should be fast assuming docker layers are cached by default).

+## Nuking database

+Postgres data land resides at `./tmp/postgres` so at any point you could stop relevant services (or just `Ctrl-c` in case of `docker-compose up` and remove it's contents `rm -fr tmp/postgres`.
+Starting your cluster should result in completely fresh DB seeded by `./prisma/seed.ts`.
+Easy peasy.

 ## Advanced usage

 For more control over the deployment, keep on reading.